gboehl/dynare/doc/manual/source/the-model-file.rst

         If used in combination with :opt:`diff`, the ``diff`` operator is first applied.
         Default: not activated

+    .. option:: max_nrows

+        Maximum number of rows in the subplot layout of detailed shock decomposition graphs.
+Note that columns are always 3.
+Default: 6

 .. command:: initial_condition_decomposition [VARIABLE_NAME]...;
              initial_condition_decomposition (OPTIONS...)
 [VARIABLE_NAME]...;